 When they're making a decision, they might ask for a training session, so they know how to use the product.
 We’ll talk about the type of content that should be published at each stage later on.

-Use the 5 W's to create 1 buyer persona.
+Use the 5 W's to create one buyer persona.
 Think about how their journey would map out.
 And don't forget to use our buyer persona Template!